fisadev/zombsole/competences/pycamp_ar_2014.rst

 -----

 * Each team must play with 6 bots.
-* The bots can be of different classes or not.
+* You may use bots of different classes if you desire but you are not forced to.
 * The bots can be programmed by groups of people of any size (including 1).

 Games and scores